 Vertical Farming Project

-Green Transformation AS is honoured to work with the International Centre for Entrepreneurship in Wroclaw to develop products and services to grow the practice of Vertical Gardening, Vertical farming and other related products and services to enhance green infrastructure and the sustainability of the built environment.
+Green Transformation AS is honoured to work with the International Centre for Entrepreneurship in Wroclaw to develop products and services to grow the practice of Vertical Gardening, Vertical farming, Urban Microfarms and other related products and services to enhance green infrastructure and the sustainability of the built environment.

 The development is funded by a Grant form the Norwegian Fund through PARP.